LKirst/lie-esl/_pages/LK_Checklist_FilmReview.md

   - questions

+- You use the correct tenses.
+For summaries, we generally use the **present simple**.

 - You use a wide range of **vocabulary** correctly and you **paraphrase** words you don't know.
 You don't use German.